tummalah/designPatterns-principles/CREATIONAL-PATTERNS/PATTERN.md

 #### Factory
 * Factory pattern is usually a combination of single responsibilty and open/closed principles
 * Delegation of creating objects to factory class so that the client does not have to know how the objects are built.

+#### Pool
+* Object pool pattern is usually a pool of pre-initialized objects whose initialization is heavyweight
+* Everytime we need an object we take the one from the pool and replinish the pool when required
+* Very commonly used in expensive operations like Database connections or RPC connections